vinolivae/productCatalog/README.md

 # productCatalog

-a simple product catalog made only with golang
+a simple product catalog made with golang and pq library